esn89/nextcloud-aws-cdk/README.md

 There are a few manual steps needed to be done as some resources such as the EFS are in a [experimental state](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-efs-readme.html).

+1. Mount points needs to be created in each of the two availability zones, after deploying the EFSStack
+2. After the creation of the RDS instance, the password and connection string needs to be added to the userdata script [here](userdata.sh).

+To run:

+`cdk deploy NetworkStack`

+`cdk deploy RDSStack`

+`cdk deploy EFSStack`

+`cdk deploy ASGStack`

 ## Useful commands